computePods/computePodMajorDomoUI/docs/ui.md

 6. [Mock Service Workers](https://mswjs.io/) is used to develop and test the client-UI separate from the server.

+   **Note**: At the moment, Mock Service Workers does not seem to work in Firefox but does work in Chrome.

 7. [AJV](https://ajv.js.org/) might be used to test/verify the rest
    interface between the client and the server.